evolution-srs/web-development-courses-practice/javascript-programming-essentials/README.md

 ### Description:
 ---
-This folder contains the following subfolders for prcticing this course's lab:
+This folder contains the following subfolders for prcticing this modules' labs:
 * Introduction to JavaScript Development
 * Arrays and Objects in JavaScript
 * Working with DOM in JavaScript